 The daily chart of a stock, futures or forex pair can often provide evidence of recurring patterns and tendencies.

 For example, the high and lows of the previous day may often be treated by traders as support and resistance.
-On other occasions, a retest of previous highs and lows might signal an impending breakout.
-From this price could continue an existing trend.
+On other occasions, a retest of prior highs and lows might signal an impending breakout.

 That said, there are some swing trading strategies and patterns that frequently occur across all instruments including stocks, futures and FOREX.
-Whether you trade stocks on the London Stock Exchange or commodities on the CME in Chicago, wherever you trade, we set out below just a few of the best.
+Whether you trade stocks on the London Stock Exchange or commodities on the CME in Chicago, wherever you trade, we set out below a few of the best.

 Swing Trading Strategies

 What are EMA Crossover Trading Strategies?

-While swing traders often refer to it as the forex Exponential Moving Average (EMA) crossover strategy, we should remember it is not limited to just currencies.
-Any instrument whether stocks, futures, options or cryptocurrencies can be traded using the EMA crossover strategy.
+Forex swing traders might refer to this strategy as the forex EMA crossover strategy, However, we should remember it is not limited to just currencies.
+Any instrument, whether stocks, futures, options or cryptocurrencies, can be traded using the EMA crossover strategy.

 Like all moving averages, the EMA is an average of the previous candlesticks closing price.
 However, unlike the Simple Moving Average, the Exponential Moving Average formula places greater importance to more recent candlesticks.

-The EMA crossover is perhaps the simplest of all swing trading strategies, it requires the use of two EMA lines.
+The EMA crossover is perhaps the simplest of all swing trading strategies; it requires two EMA lines.